Janspiry/Image-Super-Resolution-via-Iterative-Refinement/README.md

 This is a unoffical implementation about **Image Super-Resolution via Iterative Refinement(SR3)** by **Pytorch**.

-There are some implements with paper description, which maybe different with actual `SR3` structure due to details missing.
+There are some implement details with paper description, which maybe different with actual `SR3` structure due to details missing.

 - We used the Res-Net block and channel concatenation style in vanilla `DDPM`.
-- We used the attention mechanism in low resolution feature(16×16 ) like vanilla `DDPM`.
+- We used the attention mechanism in low resolution feature(16×16) like vanilla `DDPM`.
 - We encoding the gama as `FilM` strcutrue did in `Wave Grad`, and embedding it without affine transformation.

-### Finished/Todo
+### Status

 #### Conditional generation(super resolution)